Dsilva019/Major-Outage-Cause-Category-Classifier/README.md

 <b>Observed Absolute Difference in Accuracy: </b>0.03581703572005823

 ### Set Up
 To begin my fairness analysis, I first need to create a new column that contains the Population Quantiles of the state that the major outages occurred in.
+Once I had that, I then turned the column into a Boolean column, on the conditions if a row had a value of 3 or lower it will be casted as True else False.
+Now that I have my two groups, high and low population states I was able to begin my analysis.

 ### Summary of Results

+The plot below shows the results of my permutation test.
+It displays the empirical distribution of the generated absolute differences in accuracy under the null.
+The red line shows the observed value.
+The p-value I calculated was 0.47.

 <iframe src="assets/emperical.html" width=800 height=600 frameBorder=0></iframe>